 The natural world is in turmoil.
 Climate change and human expansion have threatened species across the globe.
-Many snake species are declining in number, or even almost extinct.
+Many snake species are declining in number, or are even almost extinct.

 If snakes became extinct, the prey population that snakes feed on would grow, and the predators that feed on snakes may die out.
 These effects would ripple through the ecosystem and cause considerable damage.
 Also, some people rely on the economic value of snakes so they would lose their jobs.